rnag/dataclass-wizard/docs/python_compatibility.rst

 find it on PyPI `here`_) that backports all the new ``typing`` features introduced so that earlier Python versions can also benefit from them.
-Note that the ``dataclass-wizard`` package already requires this dependency for **Python version 3.9 or earlier**, so this library should be installed by default.
+Note that the ``dataclass-wizard`` package already requires this dependency for **Python version 3.9 or earlier**, so there's no need to install this library separately.

 With the ``typing-extensions`` module, you can take advantage of the following new types from the ``typing`` module for Python 3.6+.
 Most of them are currently